House Dems target Trump tax returns as part of lead-off ethics package

 The package as a whole aims to address voting to make registration and polling access easier for citizens, in addition to tightening election security.
 But specifically, the legislation requires presidents to disclose at least 10 years of their tax returns to the public, in an apparent swipe at Trump.

-The topic has been a contentious one for the president since his time on the campaign trail in 2016, and throughout his administration as he continues to refuse to release his financial information.
-Trump has claimed that his tax returns are complicated, and has maintained that he will not release them while they are still under audit by the Internal Revenue Service.
+The topic has been a contentious one for the president since his time on the campaign trail in 2016, and throughout his administration, as he refuses to release his financial information.
+Trump has claimed that his tax returns are complicated, and has maintained that he will not release them while they are under audit by the Internal Revenue Service.

 “Requires sitting Presidents and Vice Presidents, as well as candidates for the Presidency and Vice-Presidency to release their tax returns,” the bill’s “Presidential Tax Transparency” section reads.